mohannadize/SquamousCellCarcinoma/Handout/SCC.md

     * People with an inherited condition known as xeroderma pigmentosum have an extreme sensitivity to sunlight are also very susceptible to cellular damage caused by UVA and UVB rays.

-6. Genetic Susceptibility and Infected individuals
+6. Genetically Susceptible and Infected individuals

     * People with psoriasis and other inflammatory skin diseases often receive ultraviolet light-based treatments, which can increase their risk of developing skin cancer in the future.
     * Rare genetic disorder.
 People with xeroderma pigmentosum, which causes an extreme sensitivity to sunlight, have a greatly increased risk of developing skin cancer.
     * Weakened immune system.
 People with weakened immune systems have an increased risk of skin cancer.
         This includes people who have leukemia or lymphoma and those who take medications that suppress the immune system, such as those who have undergone organ transplants.

 Additional risk factors include exposure to large amounts of arsenic, coal tar or other carcinogenic chemicals; chronic ulcers and a history of radiation therapy for previous cancers.
 Also, a person who has already been diagnosed with skin cancer has an elevated risk of developing a second skin cancer during his or her lifetime.

 # Epidemiology

 * It commonly affects men > 60 years
-* Incidence: 1 per 1000 individuals (250,000 new case per year) in U.S.
+* Incidence: More than one million cases each year in the U.S alone.
-* Between 1300 and 2300 people die each year as a result of nonmelanoma skin cancer, mostly metastatic SCC.
+* About 15,000 people die each year as a result of nonmelanoma skin cancer, mostly metastatic SCC.
 * It has been estimated that a Caucasian male born in l994 has a 9% to 14% chance of developing an SCC within his lifetime.
 The estimates for white women range from 4% to 9%.
 * Fair-skinned phenotype, excessive cumulative overexposure to UV radiation, advancing age,